3/4 cup almond flour

 Let the trays stand out at room temperature until they form a hard skin and is no longer tacky about 30 minutes to an hour.

-Bake for about 11 minutes to 15 minutes until set, the tops should be matte like egg shells.
+Bake for about 12 minutes to 15 minutes until set, the tops should be matte like egg shells.
+You can test the doneness by touching the tops and seeing if you can wiggle it.
+If it does wiggle it is underdone and continue to bake for about 2 more minutes.
 Note: the bigger the disks the longer it takes to bake.
 Let the macarons sit on the tray and cool completely before removing.

 Remember do not get frustrated.
 You may watch videos on YouTube so you can be familiar with the above steps or see my other posts about Macarons.